 Normally, buses are a safe and economical form of transportation.
 However, when a bus accident occurs, it can cause serious or fatal injuries.
-If you have been hurt or lost a loved one in a bus accident, contact Malloy Law Offices, LLC in Bethesda, MD today to speak to a bus accident lawyer.
+If you have been hurt or lost a loved one in a bus accident, contact Malloy Law Offices, LLC today to speak to a bus accident lawyer.
 We are dedicated to pursuing the maximum compensation for our injured clients.

 Why Choose Malloy Law Offices, LLC?

 - Our legal team values relationships.
 First and foremost, we forge a close partnership with the people we represent.
 You can rest assured that we will ensure your rights are protected, answer all your questions, and keep you informed of the status of your case.

 - Our personal injury lawyers have more than 15 years of experience.
 We understand how to handle bus accident cases.

 - We firmly believe that injured people have the right to claim the compensation they deserve.
 Our attorneys are committed to aggressively pursuing full and fair compensation for your injuries.